idpartner-app/examples/with-lib/mutual-tls-example/README.md

-# POC for OIDC mTLS flow using pure JS
+# POC for OIDC mTLS flow using node-oidc-client lib

 ## Prerequisites